All About Cambridge Team Racing In Dinghies

 Any member of the University (undergraduate or graduate who has been studying for 8 years or less since leaving school) is welcome to trial for one of the teams.
 However, it is important that you are able to keep weekends and Wednesday afternoons free for training.
 (Please note that lectures are optional and practicals and supervisions can always be rearranged.
 In any case, there is definitely time to sail and do your degree to a high standard!)
 Trials take place during the second weekend of the Michaelmas term.

 If you’re already at Cambridge and would like to team race, but have missed the trials, then you can get a taste of the sport by entering Cuppers.
 This legendary inter-college two-boat team racing competition and BBQ takes place on the Tuesday of May Week.
 Use the form in the Get In Touch page to express your interest.

 What it Costs

 Team racers contribute on a cost basis per event and must also be members of CUCrC.
 The good news is that there are no contributions for boat maintenance.
-Your membership also entitles you to participate in all the activities of the Dinghy Sailing and Windsurfing sections!
+Your membership also entitles you to participate in all the activities of the Dinghy Sailing, Windsurfing, and Kitesurfing sections!
 An ‘event’ weekend costs around £20 in travel, £50 in entry fees, plus food and booze.
 A training session at Grafham costs about £5 for travel.

-While all these costs can add up over a season, bursaries are offered by the colleges and University that make team racing at Cambridge more than affordable.
+While all these costs can add up over a season, bursaries are offered by the colleges, University, and Club that make team racing at Cambridge more than affordable.
 As well as being highly competitive, the Sailing Team also has lot of fun in Cambridge and at the various events in which we compete!
 To join the Club, just sign up on the Join The Club page.